 1. Make the burden of administration as small as possible

 It might seem like something that is easier said than done.
 However, even minor changes in existing administrative routines, such as a tool that gives you the power to check patients’ personal information and conduct the first health eligibility verification automatically, can have a significant impact on the time spent verifying coverage.
 Long gone are the days when the only option available is to manually double-check every piece of information.
 Many online options enable you to automatically verify new patients’ information and keep yourself updated on the changes in coverage of existing residents.
 One of the benefits of automation is that you and your employees are going to save a lot of time on routine tasks involving billing, coverage, and claims.

 Make use of available online tools to deal with patient information as efficiently as possible.
 Take the time to double-check coverage before submitting a claim.

 2. Make use of Claims Management Tools that easily integrate with eligibility verifications.

 Having existing routines for verifying the information and insurance benefits is vital.
 It will safeguard you against rejected payments and precarious resident situations.
-It is best to check coverage as soon as you receive notice of a potential resident, since there are many cases where a previously relevant coverage is no longer applicable, for example Leave of Absence days, https://www.medicareinteractive.org/get-answers/medicare-covered-services/skilled-nursing-facility-snf-services/returning-to-a-snf-after-leaving.
+It is best to perform health insurance eligibility verification as soon as you receive notice of a potential resident since there are many cases where a previously relevant coverage is no longer applicable, for example, Leave of Absence days (more information on this case is available here: https://www.medicareinteractive.org/get-answers/medicare-covered-services/skilled-nursing-facility-snf-services/returning-to-a-snf-after-leaving).
 Therefore, you want to make sure to get as much information as possible and avoid making coverage assumptions.